samc/timergg/README.md

 # TIMER.GG
-A voice activated summoner spell and objective timer for League of Legend -
+A voice activated summoner spell and objective timer for League of Legends -